 So, Simon firstly, can you tell us how your collaboration with The Shore Group came about?

 Basically, I met James and Lewis at Twickenham a few years ago whilst working as a guest speaker in the corporate boxes, and we’ve become good friends ever since.
-As we talked more we realised there was a great synergy between the my network and contacts, and the sectors The Shore Group was focused on.
+As we talked more we realised there was a great synergy between my network and contacts, and the sectors The Shore Group was focused on.

 What attracted you to The Shore Group?